singhanirudh1804/blinkit_dashboard/README.md

 - `PBIDesktop_hnyENy3yfc.png` – Preview image of the dashboard.
 - `blinkit_icon` – App icon used in the dashboard.
 - `dashboard_bg.jpg` – Background image used for styling.
-- `blinkit_dataset.csv` – Dataset used for data visualization.
+- `BlinkIT Grocery Data.csv` – Dataset used for data visualization.

 ---